dialeleven/php-google-sitemap/README.md

    // create new instance of the PHP Google XML Sitemap class (using default save dir - whatever script your path is in) /*
    SPECIFY YOUR SITEMAP TYPE:
-      - xml (for most people, you'll use this unless you need a speciality sitemap type like images, etc..)
+      - xml (for most people, you'll use this unless you need a specialty sitemap type like images, etc..)
       - image
       - video
       - news